swelcher/vol2log/README.md

   ----------------------------------------------------------------------------------------------------------------------------------------

-<b>These are additional features that I intend on implementing in the future and will add those as issues as well.
+**These are additional features that I intend on implementing in the future and will add those as issues as well**

   -Require naming convention of file name of host.plugin.json to auto-populate plugin and make volHost and plugin optional switches.